aws-samples/amazon-sagemaker-huggingface-benchmark/README.md

 Known Issues/Bugs
 ------------
 During the design of this repo and initial data collection, some data was collected by cloning failed training jobs launched via the SDK as described in get_results Step 7, and adjusting their EBS volumes manually.
-This was neccessary to work around a bug that prevented custom EBS volume_size values from being passed into AWS SageMaker.
+This was neccessary to work around a bug that prevented custom EBS volume_size values from being passed into SageMaker.
 The runs executed in the console can be identified by the title of their associated training job (different than standard format in run_experiment.py).
 However running the jobs in the console vs the SDK does not impact the ultimate results of the training job.
 If you are designing a custom experiment, and notice your training jobs do not have the correct volume_size passed to them, consequently causing an ArchiveError and job failure, you can work around the issue by cloning the failed job and adjusting the EBS volume manually.
 The results of any training job you have executed in your account can be looked up manually by passing the name of the training job and run number while executing the last cell in the get_results notebook titled "Manual Results Lookup."

 ## Security